Space sunshade: One Fresnel lens

 Several authors have proposed dispersing light before it reaches the Earth by putting a very large lens in space, perhaps at the L1 point between the Earth and the Sun.
 This plan was proposed in 1989 by J. T. Early.
+His design involved making a large glass (2,000 km) occulter from lunar material and placing at the L1 point.
+Issues included the large amount of material needed to make the disc and also the energy to launch it to its orbit.